cameronrye/turntablecli/README.md

 When dealing with commands that require usernames as arguments, please be aware that double '@'s are required to specify users whose names start with '@.'
 This is to prevent from executing actions on the wrong listener in the event two people have the same name -- one with the '@' and one without.

+## Input History

+TurntableCli will track the last 100 entries you made into the chat box.
+You can navigate these entires similar to a nix-based shell by pressing the up and down arrows while the chat input field has focus.

 ## Moderator Commands

 ### /boot \<users...\> /\<reason\>